-Dish soap has a million cleaning uses, and here are a few of my all-time favourites.
+Dish soap has a million cleaning uses.
+Here are a few of my all-time favorites.

-Dish soap makes for an excellent floor cleaner – just add a few drops of dish soap – or a pinky nail’s worth to a bucket of very warm – borderline HOT water – this is a simple solution that will leave your hardwood, laminate, tile, and even cement floors looking fantastic!
+Just add a few drops of dish soap to a bucket of very warm water.
+This is a simple solution that will leave your hardwood, laminate, tile, and even cement floors looking fantastic!

 Grease Stain Buster

-Dish soap is easily one of the safest things you can put on your fabrics when you get a stain – which is why it’s used to treat so many different stains especially grease stains – dish soap can be applied directly to grease stains and then gently rubbed in just using your fingers – let it sit for a few minutes – then rinse the area with cool water and launder as you normally would if it is something that can be laundered – in my experience, it even works on older stains that have been around for awhile
+Dish soap is easily one of the safest things you can put on fabrics, and it’s especially good at tackling grease stains.
+Apply dish soap directly to grease stains, rubbing it in gently with your fingers.
+Let it sit for a few minutes, then rinse the area with cool water and launder as you normally would.
+In my experience, this even works on older stains that have been around for awhile!

-Here’s something I get asked a LOT – how to clean kitchen cupboards – and the answer is actually pretty straightforward if you have some dish soap handy – all you have to do is add 1 part dish soap to about 10 parts water in a container – mix it up – and then take a non-scratching sponge, dunk it in the mixture and call on some ol’ fashioned elbow grease to take care of the rest!
-The greasy build-up on kitchen cupboards is no match for dish soap..
+Here’s something I get asked a LOT: How to clean kitchen cupboards.
+The answer is pretty straightforward if you have some dish soap handy.
+Just add 1 part dish soap to about 10 parts water in a container and mix it up.
+Dunk a non-scratching sponge in the mixture, and gently scrub to remove greasy build-up.

 Here’s a handy tip for those, like me, who have a fascination with nail polish!
-Before you apply your nail polish – soak your finger tips in a mixture of 1 part dish soap and 20 parts warm water – you can use a big glass bowl like I have here – and just let your fingers soak for 5 -7 minutes – this will remove some of the oils from your fingernails and make it easier for the the nail polish to stick to your nails!
+Before you apply your polish, soak your fingertips for five to seven minutes in a mixture of 1 part dish soap and 20 parts warm water.
+This will remove some of the oils from your nails and make it easier for the the nail polish to apply evenly!

-This is a wonderfully safe and affordable alternative to harsh weeding chemicals and all you probably already have all of the ingredients you need in your house right now..just take an empty spray bottle – add a squirt of dish soap, about a 1/2 cup of salt and fill the rest with another Clean My Space staple—vinegar!
+This is a wonderfully safe and affordable alternative to harsh weeding chemicals.
+Add a squirt of dish soap to a clean, empty spray bottle, then add 1/2 cup salt.
+Fill the rest of the way with another Clean My Space staple—vinegar!

-Then just spray this solution directly on any weeds – or in areas where weeds are prown to grow!
-Do be careful though—it’s non-toxic, but will kill any plant life you spray it on – so be careful around any plants and flowers you want to keep!
+Just spray this solution directly on any weeds, or in weed-prone areas.
+Do be careful to contain it, though—it’s non-toxic, but will kill any plant you spray it on.

-If you get something really greasy like cooking oil or Vaseline in your hair, here’s a quick and easy way to wash it out, which is, in my opinion, more effective than shampoo….when showering, just add a dabble of dish soap to your hands and work it into your hair, just like it was shampoo – be sure to rinse well and you’ll notice just how effective dish soap is at dealing with grease – and for you hair product junkies, you can do this about once a month to tackle any greasy build-up that hair products leave behind!
+If you get something really gross in your hair, here’s a quick and easy way to wash it out.
+When showering, just add a dabble of dish soap to your hands and work it into your hair, just as you do with shampoo.
+Be sure to rinse well.
+Hair product junkies, you can do this about once a month to tackle any greasy build-up that hair products leave behind!

 Did you know that dish soap is also an awesome window cleaner?
-It cuts through greasy window film like nothing else and leaves a nice, clean finish….just add a few drops – again about a pinky’s worth – of dish soap in a pail of warm water and you’re good to go…you can also add about a 1/2 cup of vinegar for extra grime fighting action…
+It cuts through greasy films and leaves a nice, clean finish.
+Just add a few drops of dish soap to a pail of warm water, and you’re good to go.
+You can also add about a 1/2 cup of vinegar for extra grime-fighting action!

-Pretty amazing stuff, huh? and here’s one last tip – anytime you need “warm soapy water” for anything – this is the stuff they are referring to – it’s a PH Neutrel cleaner – meaning it’s one of the safest soaps you can use on dirt, grease and grime!
+Pretty amazing stuff, huh?
+Here’s one last tip – anytime you see reference to “warm soapy water,” this is the stuff they are referring to.
+Dish soap is a pH-neutral cleaner, which means it’s one of the safest soaps you can use on dirt, grease, and grime!